 - Token stall – with a token system you can go for quality over quantity.
 Rather than winning prizes, children win tokens that they can then take to a prize stall, where they can exchange them for a larger prize based on the number of tokens they have.
 This means all of your stalls can be ‘prize every time’ without it being costly.
 This system is sure to encourage people to stay at the fair for longer, and will lead to busier stalls as children try to win enough tokens for their favourite prize!

-Second-hand sale: One man's trash is another man's treasure!
+One man’s trash is another man’s treasure!
 Organise the sale for a Saturday and give parents plenty of time to sort through their lofts, wardrobes and cupboards.
 Ask for donations to be brought to school in bags on the Friday afternoon, and allocate a sub-committee to sort the items, separating them into:

 - Books, toys and games